EpicEricEE/typst-plugins/droplet/src/droplet.typ

 // Sets the font size so the resulting text height matches the given height.
 //
 // If not specified otherwise in "text-args", the top and bottom edge of the
 // resulting text element will be set to "bounds".
+If the given body does not
+// contain any text, the original body is returned with only the given
+// arguments applied.
 //
 // Parameters:
 // - height: The target height of the resulting text.